DhammaWays/DhammaWays/README.md

-- 👋 I, @DhammaWays, is a seeker walking on path of Dhamma who loves to code!
+- 👋 I am a seeker walking on path of Dhamma who loves to code!

 <!---